Go beyond basic Markdown. This track covers directives (callouts, tabs, cards), content reuse (snippets, includes), and variable substitution.

 Best Practices

-2. Keep titles concise: Short, descriptive titles work best
+2. Keep titles concise: Short, descriptive titles (2-4 words) work best

-3. Use sparingly: Too many admonitions can overwhelm readers
+3. Use sparingly: More than 2-3 admonitions per page can overwhelm readers

-4. Nest carefully: Nested admonitions work but can be visually busy
+4. Nest carefully: Nested admonitions work but increase visual complexity

 Layout Directives